Master’s Degree Programme in Biomedical Sciences: Drug Discovery and Development

 In addition, an applicant may receive additional points from completing a possible pre-assignment task during the interview (0-4 p.).

 An applicant will also receive 0.5 p. for first priority track selection.
-The detailed explanation for this will be published soon.

 If the applicant scores 0 p. in any of the components, the application will not be processed further.
 In the case of the same amount of points, all of the applicants with the same score will be selected.